 In the same year, she starts working as a Assistant Engineer in Armando Records recording folk, metal and sacre music.

-During 2006-2012, she teaches at the Education School of the Musical Didactics, Plastic and Corporal Expression Departament and at the Music section of the Faculty of Philosophy and Letters of University of Valladolid and Salamanca (Spain).
+During 2006-2012, she teaches at the Education School of the Musical Didactics, Plastic and Corporal Expression Departament of University of Valladolid and at the Music section of the Faculty of Philosophy and Letters of University of Valladolid and Salamanca (Spain).

-In 2007, she travels to Los Angeles (U.S.A) to investigating and music promoting where she gets in touch with Sound Engineers and Producers such as José "Chilitos" Valenzuela (author of 9 audio engineering books), Rafa Sardina (15 Grammy Awards), Kenny O`Brien (5 Grammy Awards) and Fernando Cavazos (5 Grammy Awards).
+In 2007, she travels to Los Angeles (U.S.A) to investigating and music promoting where she gets in touch with Sound Engineers and Producers such as José "Chilitos" Valenzuela (author of 9 audio engineering books), Rafa Sardina (18 Grammy Awards), Kenny O´Brien (5 Grammy Awards) and Fernando Cavazos (2 Grammy Awards and 6 nominations).

 In 2008, she works as a Research Technician developing E-learning audiovisual contents for the MultiCom (Multimedia Collection Management) research project (NºI/06/b/F/PP-154013).
-It was financed by Leonardo Da Vinci programme.
+It was financed by Leonardo Da Vinci programm.

-Likewise, she offers seminars, workshops, masterclasses and international lectures & papers (Germany, Spain, Portugal, England), writes articles, she is member of the Audio Engineering Society (AES), she is affiliated to the AMEE asociation (Asociación de Música Electraocústica de España) , and she composes electronic music for different events such as Cibeles Madrid Fashion Week,Unión Europea de Radiotelevisión/European Broadcasting Union (UER/EBU), El Corte Inglés, SIAL ediciones, Sons Creativos (USC), UNICEF, OXFAM, Festival Punto de Encuentro and Zawp among others
+She combines education, offering seminars, workshops, masterclasses and international lectures & papers (Germany, Spain, Portugal, England), she writes articles, she studies Physics at UNED and composes film music specialized in thriller (Candidate for GOYA awards 2024) and electronic music for different events such as Cibeles Madrid Fashion Week,Unión Europea de Radiotelevisión/European Broadcasting Union (UER/EBU), El Corte Inglés, SIAL ediciones, Sons Creativos (USC), UNICEF, OXFAM, Festival Punto de Encuentro and Zawp among others.

 [RESEARCH INTERESTS ~]

-Sound Design ~ Audio Programming Language ~ Web Audio API ~ Live Coding ~ Audio Branding ~ Semiotics of Sound ~ Music Technology ~ Electroacoustic Musicology ~ Video Mapping.
+Dolby Atmos ~ Sound Design ~ Audio Programming Language ~ Music Computing ~ Audio Branding ~ Semiotics of Sound ~ Music Technology ~ Electroacoustic Musicology ~ Neuroeducation ~ Video Mapping.